telekom-security/smbwatch/README.md

 * Concurrency for fast retrieval, max. one connection per server
 * Scans can be resumed
 * All shares, folders and files are persisted to sqlite
-* Exclude specific shares by name
+* Exclude shares or extensions by flag

 ## Installation and Usage